[Resa Bazile dressed as a Baby Doll | Lillian Foster]

 Despite her deep-rooted history in New Orleans, Lucia often receives disrespect from local clubs.

-“This is what I’ve always done for a living and now these clubs are acting like we’re hobbyists,” Lusica said.
+“This is what I’ve always done for a living and now these clubs are acting like we’re hobbyists,” Lucia said.
 “They’re lowering the rates and they’re taking away the amenities.”

 Today, Lucia is recovering from a liver transplant and singing with the Squirrel Nut Zippers, a jazz band that honors New Orleans classics.
 Still, Lucia struggles to keep up with bills and inflating prices.